The longer it takes to adopt a responsible funding strategy, the

 If CalSTRS does run out of money, the state, as the plan sponsor,

-will be obligated to pay the difference between the benefits paid
+will be obligated to ensure payment of the difference between the

 Absent any changes in contribution rates or liabilities, current